About Us

 Joanne O'Connor

-Joanne is the Project and Engagement Manager at Southland Business Chamber.
+Joanne is the Project and Training Manager at Southland Business Chamber.

 She is passionate about creating opportunities and inspiring people through professional development and training.